Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Doubling metric spaces and Assouad--Nagata dimension

 \subsection{A randomized ball-carving construction}

-Let $(X,\d)$ be a complete separable metric space and $T$ be an $(r,r)$-net on $X$ for some $r>0$.
-To find a padded decomposition of $X$ with desired properties, we employ a variant of a randomized ball-carving construction from \cite{BY23}, which originates in computer science.
+Let $(X,\dist)$ be a complete separable metric space and let $T$ be an $(r,r)$-net on $X$ for some $r>0$.
+To find a padded decomposition of $X$ with the desired properties, we employ a variant of the randomized ball-carving construction from \cite{BY23}, originating in computer science.